 Maria Island is 19.5km out to sea from the town of Triabunna, about 1.5 hours from Hobart and 2.5 hours from Launceston.

-Ferry to Maria Island
+Maria Island Ferry Service

-The ferry ride is about 45 minutes.
+The Maria Island ferry ride is about 45 minutes.

 You are allowed to take 7kg of carry-on luggage for free.
 Anything above this incurs a fee, as does taking a bicycle with you.